What are the kinds of images that still go viral on Facebook in 2020 where we have video content taking a big chunk of user attention?

-And more importantly, they help keep the users engaged on the social media which is the most important aspect to any social media.
+And more importantly, they help keep the users engaged in social media, which is the most crucial aspect of any social media shares and like.

 4. User-Generated Images

-User-generated content connects with the audience much easier because it comes from the people who are like-minded.
+User-generated content connects with the audience much more comfortable because it comes from like-minded people.
 Many online brands use user-generated content as it helps their customer feature with the product and elevates the customer sentiments by making them feel special.

-Redbulls tagline is “it gives you wiings” and this is one campaign that user has literally got wings.
+Redbulls tagline is “it gives you wings,” and this is one campaign that the user has got wings.

 5. Actionable Images

 Have you ever experienced that an image instantly brought your attention while scrolling through your Facebook feed?
-How many times have you clicked such images or maybe shared them because you liked it?
+How many times have you clicked such pictures or maybe shared them because you liked it?

 Benefits of Using Actionable Texts on Images